-The COVID-19 pandemic is still running rampant throughout the country.
-Even though many states have reopened and are starting to introduce a “Covid Lifestyle,” the virus hasn’t gone away.
-So, it’s still as important as ever to remain diligent in your daily routines in order to keep yourself and your family healthy during the pandemic.
+A pandemic running rampant throughout the country might not be a one time thing.
+Even though many states remained open and introduced a “Pandemic Lifestyle,” the Covid-19 virus hasn’t gone away and new ones will probably develop in the future.
+It’s the times we’re living in, and we all need to know how to have a healthier family during difficult times.
+So, it’s still as important as ever to remain diligent in your daily routines in order to keep yourself and your family healthy during difficult times.

 First, it’s important to feel safe.
 We are living in uncertain and sometimes scary times.
 Taking care of your family’s health can help everyone to feel a bit more secure, whether you’re spending most of your time at home or venturing out a bit more.

 Keeping your family healthy doesn’t have to be an overwhelming task.
 It just may look a bit different now than it did before.
 So, let’s look at a few ways you can take care of the people you love most during this pandemic, both physically and mentally.

 Keeping up your family’s physical health can help everyone to feel stronger and boost their immune system.
 It has been shown that the COVID-19 pandemic can especially impact those who are already compromised.
 So, staying physically strong and healthy can not only reduce your risk of catching this virus but other common illnesses like colds and the flu.